Lia711/hangman-game/README.md

 - "Interaction" deals with the player-console interaction and the letters and numbers they input, controlling the flow of the game
 - "Guesses" contains logic for whenever the player guessses a letter
 - "Graphics" contains the drawings of the hangman for each amount of lives left

-Known Issues (Work In Progress)
-- No error handling for when user inputs a letter instead of a number when prompted with a choice